RipeMetrics

 Running both frontends simultaneously cost extra infrastructure, but it eliminated the risk of a failed big-bang cutover.
 Feature flags let us validate the React app with power users first, catch edge cases, and roll back per-client if needed.
 The 6-second improvement in response times justified the migration cost within the first month.

 Each client needed a chatbot that understood their specific business — not a generic GPT wrapper.
-The system had to isolate each client's knowledge base, support real-time streaming responses, maintain conversation history, and scale to handle concurrent sessions across 50+ tenants without cross-contamination of context.
+The system had to isolate each client's knowledge base, support real-time responses across four channels (chat, SMS, email, voice), maintain conversation history, and scale to handle concurrent multi-tenant sessions without cross-contamination of context.

 Each client's website content, FAQs, and documentation gets embedded via OpenAI's text-embedding-ada-002 and stored in a namespaced Pinecone index.
 Namespaces provide hard tenant isolation — one client's vectors never appear in another's search results.